Some factorization properties of idealization in commutative rings with zero divisors: Introduction

-First, we show that when $M$ is a finitely generated $R$-module, $\idealztn{R}{M}$ is ACCP if and only if $R$ is ACCP and $M$ is ACCC.
-Then, we give an example to show that the BF property is not necessarily preserved in the idealization.
-Then, we provide some sufficient conditions under which $\idealztn{R}{M}$ becomes a BFR.
+First, we show that for any ring $R$ and $R$-module $M$, the ring $\idealztn{R}{M}$ is ACCP if and only if $R$ is ACCP and $M$ is ACCC.
+Then, we give an example to show that the BF property is not necessarily preserved in the idealization and we provide some sufficient conditions under which $\idealztn{R}{M}$ becomes a BFR.
 Finally, we characterize the rings $\idealztn{R}{M}$ which are UFRs.

-\section{results}
+\section{Results}

 When $R$ is a domain, $\idealztn{R}{M}$ is ACCP if and only if $R$ is ACCP and $M$ is ACCC (\cite[Theorem~5.2(2)]{anderson1996factorization}).
-We show that this is also the case for arbitrary rings if $M$ is finitely generated, though we need a completely different approach.
+We show that this is also the case for arbitrary rings though we need a completely different approach.

 A quotient module of an ACCC module is not necessarily ACCC.
 However, in the next lemma we show that certain chains of cyclic submodules in a quotient module of an ACCC module stabilize.
 The idea is similar to what Frohn has done in the proof of \cite[Lemma~1]{frohn2004accp}.